 So I started dating.

 I met someone amazing.
-Someone handsome, fit, successful, intelligent, worldly.
+Someone handsome, fit, successful, intelligent, kind, worldly.
 The whole package.

 But we hadn’t resolved anything, so it wasn’t long before anger and frustration wedged itself between us again.
-And once again, he broke it off.
-But this time I was tired of his indecision, and our inability to fix our shit.
+So inevitably, he broke it off.
+But this time I was tired of his indecision and our inability to fix our shit.

 “Are you sure?”
 I asked him on the phone, dialing his number after receiving his break up email while standing in line at a fast food joint.
 (I know.
 Seriously, an email after over 5 years together.)

-“Yes” he said.
 “That’s too bad” I replied.
 I didn’t say it in an angry way, but quietly, with simple resignation.
 I was done chasing after him, and if he wanted out, so be it.
 Too bad for him, I thought, cause up to that point I’d still had some fight left in me.
+But I was done beating a dead horse.

 I resisted my urges to call him.
 To text him.
 To email him.
-To run to his house at 2:30 in the morning and collapse into his arms bawling, choosing instead to curl up in a fetal position on my living room floor and let the pain flow from my eyes, as I sobbed out the last of our dead relationship.
+To run to his house at 2:30 in the morning and collapse into his arms, bawling.
+Instead, I chose to curl up in a fetal position on my living room floor and let the pain flow from my eyes, as I sobbed out the last of our dead relationship.

 We cuddled all the time.
 Held hands constantly.